Skip to content

 commanded the man, Saying, Of every tree of the garden you may freely eat:

-2:17 But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat of it you shall surely die.
+and evil, you will not eat of it: because on the day that you eat from it you shall surely die.

-2:18 And YAHWEH יְהֹוָה
+2:18 YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here